 Item 3 - Cheap Long Expiry Phone Plan

 This whole project is useless without a phone service to access the device.
 Phone companies (at least those here in Australia) typically want you to sign up for some sort of monthly plan or a pre-paid service with credit that expires in 30 days.
-After scouring all the major providers, I found that Vodafone currently offers a 365-day prepaid plan which works perfectly!
-Basically for $20 you get a phone number to receive SMS messages - that's all you need.
-Incidentally, there is also such a company called iSIM which offers a $10 recharge which lasts 186 days (with 186 day extension for receive-only).
+After scouring all the major providers, I found that AldiMobile currently offers a 365-day prepaid plan which works perfectly!
+Basically for $5 you get a phone number to receive SMS messages - that's all you need.

 Conclusion